 We want to train the plant so it can grow stronger, but we don’t want to create too much of a shock during an environment change.
 This, in a way, is like a training for the adenium’s metabolism system.

 Because now our plant is a little bit bigger, we can let it meet new “faces” and begin creating relationships with good ones and strengthening its resistance against the potentially harmful ones.
-Thus, growing it up tough inside and elegantly beautiful outside.
+Thus, we can grow it up tough inside and elegantly beautiful outside.
 Every gardener’s dream!

 As we've seen leaf mold, have you ever heard about:

-Mycorrhizal fungi (or more commonly called root fungi) are the good guys living around the root system.
+Mycorrhizal fungi (or more commonly known as root fungi) are the good guys living around the root system.
 Almost 90% of vascular plants on planet Earth form symbiotic relationship with these fungi.

-The plants feed them the sugar they make from photosynthesis, and in return, the fungi feed the plants hard-to-find nutrients in easy-to-digest little bits like phosphorous.
+The plants feed them the sugar they make from photosynthesis, and in return, the fungi feed the plants hard-to-find nutrients like phosphorous in easy-to-digest little bits.
 And the fungi also protect the roots from diseases.
 A win win for everybody.

 Adding a scoop of this can significantly increase the varieties of effective micro-organisms for explosive root growth & biomass increase.